Skip to main content

 When a proposal is in the Promotion period, you can vote for or against it or pass on voting by calling the vote entrypoint of the governance contract:

-octez-client transfer 0 from my_wallet to KT1XdSAYGXrUDE1U5GNqUKKscLWrMhzyjNeh \
+octez-client call KT1WckZ2uiLfHCfQyNp1mtqeRcC1X6Jg2Qzf from my_wallet \

 --entrypoint "vote" --arg '"yea"'